JingRachaelZhu/CrackLeetcode/Tree/README.md

-# Tree solution in python3
+# Tree solution in python